 Replacing the battery with an incorrect type, heating a battery above 75°C, or incinerating a battery, can cause product failure and a risk of fire or battery explosion.
-Dispose of used batteries according to the instructions.
+Do not dispose of in fire.
+Recycle or dispose of used batteries responsibly and in accordance with local ordinances.

-- The Telephony Gateway is designed to be connected directly to a telephone. - Connecting the Telephony Gateway to the home's existing telephone wiring should only be performed by a professional installer. - Do not use product near water (i.e. wet basement, bathtub, sink or near a swimming pool, etc.), to avoid risk of electrocution.
+- The Telephony Gateway is designed to be connected directly to a telephone. - Connecting the Telephony Gateway to the home's existing telephone wiring should only be performed by a professional installer. - Do not use product near water (i.e. wet basement, bathtub, sink or near a swimming pool, etc.), to avoid risk of electrocution. - Do not use the telephone to report a gas leak in the vicinity of the leak.